MVDGS/direct3d/README.md

 ---

-# direct3d-inference

-This repository is for environment setup and inference of the paper
-**"Direct3D: Scalable Image-to-3D Generation via 3D Latent Diffusion Transformer" (NeurIPS 2024).**
+This repository is for environment setup and inference of the paper "Direct3D: Scalable Image-to-3D Generation via 3D Latent Diffusion Transformer" (NeurIPS 2024).
+It contains the minimal code and instructions required to run inference using pretrained weights from the official implementation.

 Below is an example of image-to-3D generation using Direct3D.